easyship/bi-take-home/DE_README.md

 | Tuesday       | qxprexx - domextic             |
 | Wednesday     | uxpx - firxt claxx             |

+2. Marketing Team would like to know, on average how much time does it take for a client to get activated.
+Activation Time is calculated from onboarding to the first shipment made

+Both use case could be separate data marts.

 Feel free to reach out to HR in case of any queries.